|VACATION TRAVEL DESTINATIONS|

 The center is also the setting for the city's official reception venue, where the Mayor welcomes the likes of other community leaders, U.S. Presidents and foreign diplomats.

-Completed in 1897 for nearly $2 million, the building was designed, by the Boston archictural firm Shepley, Rutan and Coolidge, to be Chicago’s Public Library and Grand Army of the Republic Museum.
+Completed in 1897 for nearly $2 million, the building was designed, by the Boston archictural firm Shepley, Rutan and Coolidge, to be Chicago’s Public Library and Grand Army of the Republic (GAR) meeting hall and memorial.

 Widely appreciated around the city for its gorgeous architectural style, the Cultural Center is classified as a neo-classical structure with Romanesque elements and is comprised of two wings: a four-story north wing on Randolph and a five-story south wing on Washington.